 The archipelago remained under Russian control until the Bolshevik Revolution of 1917.
 Then, a large majority of representatives of municipalities and adult Aland's population signed a petition that called for reintegration to Sweden.

-The newborn Republic of Finland did not agree to, and the dispute was finally solved by the League of Nations, which in 1921 ruled that Aland should remain as Finnish territory but enjoying broad autonomy, with Swedish as its only official language, and demilitarized status.
+The newborn Republic of Finland, which had just achieved independence from Russia, did not agree to, and the dispute was finally solved by the League of Nations, which in 1921 ruled that Aland should remain as Finnish territory but enjoying broad autonomy, with Swedish as its only official language, and demilitarized status.